 When the heavens opened up in Union Square at 5:01…can you believe that!…everyone in Union Square was running for shelter, while Steve and Bobbie and I were jumping for joy.
 At least our decision was vindicated.
 We went back to Steve’s apartment and met up with Pat and Jon and proceeded to drink the appropriate amount of wine.

 We want to thank all of our co-sponsors with a special call-out to the Rally Planning Committee, without whom we could not have accomplished so much.
-You will al be honored on June 6th, another special reason to join us.
-We need you to rsvp for this one. (see the flier attached)
+You will all be honored on June 6th, another special reason to join us.
+We need you to rsvp for this one. (see the flyer attached)

 Alice, Steve, Bobbie & Jon

 Please feel free to use and post on your own social media and send to your listserve.

 By supporting The Rally for Age Justice, you will be making history.
 This is the first event of its kind, focusing exclusively on the issues that impact our country’s older adults.
 Social Security has not kept up with the cost of living, and that’s ageism.
 When the current administration threatens to cut both Social Security and Medicare, that’s ageism.
 When elderly people are evicted from their homes, that’s ageism.
 When the job market turns its back on us, that’s ageism.
 When we can’t afford our medical prescriptions, that’s ageism.
 And, when lunch at the senior center is our only decent meal all day, that’s ageism.
 We can’t allow our voices to be drowned out.
 Any contribution, big or small, will go a long way to make this Rally the success it deserves to be.
 The other action you can take is to join us on May 15th if you can.
 Let’s demonstrate that older adults have a voice, and we won’t be silenced.

 What Age Justice Stands For:

 - People of all ages standing together in our shared interests to fight ageism.